Le Mans (film): Production

 McQueen and John Sturges planned to make a movie called Day of the Champion, which was going to occur at the same time that Grand Prix was in production; lingering troubles with getting production to start meant that McQueen (who rejected an offer to star in Grand Prix) had to focus on other projects, such as The Sand Pebbles (1966).
 McQueen formed his own production company, Solar Productions, and came into association with Cinema Center Films to help make the film.
 Elements of the would-be movie would be re-used in Le Mans, which would start filming in 1970.
 Unfortunately, Sturges would drop out of the project when Cinema Center did not find the progress of the filming satisfactory (to the point that they wanted to replace McQueen with Robert Redford).
 Sturges was quoted as saying, "I'm too old and too rich" to put up with trouble.
 Alan Trustman, hired to write the film after having written for previous McQueen features, such as Bullitt (1968), suffered a falling out with McQueen and was fired from production, which would hinder further attempts in his scriptwriting career.
 Lee H. Katzin, known for television work, was brought in to finish the project, while McQueen, strapped for resources, had to strike a deal with Cinema Center that saw him lose creative control.

-On 18 January 2025, Mecum Auctions held an auction of McQueen's main Porsche 917, chassis 022, driven extensively in the film.
-A sale was ultimately completed to a private buyer in a private sale.
-After production, 022 was sold and raced many times through the 1970s.
-In 2002, it was acquired by comedian Jerry Seinfeld, who asked Joe Cavaglieri to fully restore it to the 1971 film era in Gulf Porsche team livery.